Introduction to Cryptography

 • J. Katz, Y. Lindell: Introduction to Modern Cryptography, Chapman and Hall/CRC, 3rd edition (December 21, 2020), 628 pages;

-• Research articles freely accessible from the Internet (indicated in the references section of lessons).
+• Research articles are freely accessible from the Internet (indicated in the references section of lessons).

 Lectures, office hours, and exam sessions: